rishi1134/ArmNN_Build_x86_64_Linux/README.md

 make -j4
 ```

-### Note : Following the above steps will build ArmNN v21.08 for x86_64_linux system with no CpuAcc, deserializer & tflite support.
+### Note : Following the above steps will build ArmNN v21.08 for x86_64_linux system with no CpuAcc & Deserializer support.

 ## Steps to build PyArmNN :